kubeflow/kubeflow/README.md

 AI platform teams can build on top of Kubeflow by using each project independently or deploying the entire AI reference platform to meet their specific needs.
-The Kubeflow AI reference platform is composable, modular, portable, and scalable, backed by an ecosystem of Kubernetes-native open source projects that cover every stage of the [AI lifecycle](https://www.kubeflow.org/docs/started/architecture/#kubeflow-projects-in-the-ai-lifecycle).
+The Kubeflow AI reference platform is composable, modular, portable, and scalable, backed by an ecosystem of Kubernetes-native projects that cover every stage of the [AI lifecycle](https://www.kubeflow.org/docs/started/architecture/#kubeflow-projects-in-the-ai-lifecycle).

 Whether you’re an AI practitioner, a platform administrator, or a team of developers, Kubeflow